epdm/epdm.github.io/relationship_between_quality_and_reliability.md

 Relationship Between Quality and Reliability
 --------------------------------------------

-Quality assures the product will work after assembly.
-Whereas reliability provides the probability that the design will perform its intended function for a designated period of time under specified conditions.
+Quality assures the product will work after assembly, whereas reliability provides the probability that the design will perform its intended function for a designated period of time under specified conditions.
 Engineering process reliability is the fundamental concept that is meant to anticipate quality failures over the life cycle of a product.
 Variation of the process output may affect both quality and reliability.

 Controlling reliability is much more complex and cannot be controlled by a standard "quality" (Six Sigma) approach, as they need a systems engineering approach.
 Quality is a snapshot at the start of life and mainly related to control of lower level product specifications and